To ensure the public is well served by a legal profession that is independent, responsible and responsive.

 - ensures new lawyers are qualified to practice in the Northwest Territories through a thorough admissions screening;

-- provides educational programming and requires professional development standards;
+- provides educational programming and mandates continuing professional development for all active lawyers;

 - conducts reviews of a lawyer’s practice, when necessary, and monitors remedial programs;